Project Management and WFH

 Project management is key for success in a distributed work environment.
 Maintaining clear lines of communication between remote resources and keeping teams upstream well informed of progress, risks, and timelines are among a successful project manager’s main goals and focus.
 Set your project managers up for success by arming them with tools that facilitate project organization and structured communication.

 The Right Project Management Platform

-Project management has always been core to Victory’s success.
+Project management has always been core to our success.
 Many companies struggle with the basics.
-In the past, Victory encountered scenarios where multiple project management tools were used in a single department (not to mention company wide), or not used at all.
+In the past, our team members encountered scenarios where multiple project management tools were used in a single department (not to mention company wide), or not used at all.
 Synchronizing the status of any given project was a regrettable (and expensive) manual process in both cases, and confusion regularly reigned supreme.

 - Check integration points (APIs or native) that allow project management to automatically send data to other platforms already in use, keeping everyone in sync and improving efficiency.
 Example integrations include:

 – Business Intelligence